andreseichi/single-price-grid-component/README.md

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor - Single Price Grid Component solution

-This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+This is a solution to the [Single Price Grid Component on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents